 Before you get started with measuring the chainsaw bar, you need to understand some fundamentals of the chainsaw chain first.
-These are a gauge, pitch, and drive link.
+These are gauge, pitch, and drive links.

 Take these coins one by one and insert them in the chainsaw bar gauge.
 Depending on which coin you can fit without forcing, you can know the gauge.

-Make sure you clean the dirt and debris from the groove before you start the measurement to get the accurate size.
+Make sure you clean the dirt and debris from the groove before you start the measurement to get an accurate size.